Massachusetts police investigate 'mass casualty incident' after truck appears to ram into building

 A truck appears to have crashed into a building

-Police have confirmed a mass casualty event in Winthrop, Massachusetts, just north of Boston.
+Three people were shot in a mass casualty event on Saturday afternoon in Winthrop, Massachusetts, just north of Boston, a police spokesperson said.

+People who live near the scene told WBZ-TV that a man crashed a truck he was driving into a brick building and gunshots were heard as the driver ran away.

+Police found two gunshot victims at the scene and it is unclear what their current condition is.

 "There are multiple injured people and motorists are asked to avoid the area to allow first responders unrestricted access to the scene," Winthrop Police said.